WSU-kduncan/cs2900-eording/project4.md

 host, none, and bridge

-#### host: shares its network with the host machine.
+ host: shares its network with the host machine.
 It is beneficial for large

 containers.

-#### none: Does not configure any IP for containers and does not connect to any other
+ none: Does not configure any IP for containers and does not connect to any other networks.

-networks.

-#### bridge: this is known as a link layer and can forward traffic between
+ bridge: this is known as a link layer and can forward traffic between

 network segments.
 It ensures networks cannot communicate with each other.

+By default: BRIDGE is used for docker.

+### Podman networking modes available

+bridge and firewall

+bridge: a link layer and can forward traffic between networks.

+firewall: allows podman to open multiple needed ports automatically